carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 Our plot should look exactly the same as the first copy-pasted one.

 Success!
-And you'll notice that the global code chunk options were applied to this second code chunk as well.
+And you'll notice that the global code chunk options were applied to this code chunk as well.

-Now that we've tested this code, let's add it to our actual paper:

 ### Add the code to our Quarto document